Begin in agreement, for example: Not everyone pays their fair share in taxes, especially the rich.

 Voters are pretty cynical about taxes.
 About half believe that both lower- and middle-income Americans pay too much in federal taxes.
 That can be a problem if they think you are trying to raise their taxes.

-At the same time, by a 2-to-1 margin they believe that upper-income people and corporations are paying too little, and favor “increasing taxes on wealthy Americans and large corporations.”
-But the desire to tax the rich is heavily affected by partisanship.
-While 84 percent of Democrats and 63 percent of Independents would increase taxes on wealthy individuals and large corporations, only 38 percent of Republicans would do so.
+At the same time, by more than a 3-to-1 margin they believe that upper-income people and corporations are paying too little, and favor increasing taxes on wealthy Americans and large corporations.

 Americans think that taxes are unfair, and you certainly agree that tax laws have been engineered to unfairly benefit the rich and special interests.
 So don’t defend taxes, defend tax fairness.